stefanpejcic/OpenPanel/website/docs/panel/files/FTP.md

 Users can create FTP sub-accounts, which share the FTP service among all users on the server.
 You can connect to FTP using the server IP address and the default port, `21`.

 :::info
 By default, FTP is **not enabled** in OpenPanel.
 If you don’t see the option in your OpenPanel interface, it means the server administrator has not enabled it].
-You’ll need to request them to [activate FTP module](/docs/admin/settings/openpanel/#ftp) before you can use it.
+You’ll need to request them to [enable FTP module](/docs/admin/settings/openpanel/#ftp) before you can use it.
 :::

 ## View users